praclet/ctf_osint/challenges/level01/palmistry/palmistry.md

 ## Solution

-Use a tool like verifinger to identify the right fingerprint
+Use a tool like verifinger to identify the right fingerprint.

 ![verifinger](verifinger.png)